AxLabs/go-yubico-hsm-example/README.md

   Created session 0
   ```

-  Then, you can, for example, list all objects:
+  Then, for example, list all objects:

   ```
   yubihsm> list objects 0